 \begin{corollary} Let $(V,p)\in \aGVar[F]$.
 Assume that \begin{itemize} \item[$(\dagger)$] there exists a finite morphism $f:V\to W$, with $W\subseteq \mathbb{A}^n_F$ an affine open subvariety, satisfying \begin{enumerate} \item[(a)] $f_*p=p_\cO^{\otimes n}$ and \item[(b)] for any $c\models p|F$, $\tp_{\text{ACF}}(c/F(f(c)))\vdash p|F$. \end{enumerate} \end{itemize}

 Then there exists an affine open subvariety $U\subseteq V$ such that $\Phi(U,p)$ is of finite type over $\cO_F$. \end{corollary} \begin{proof} Let $c\models p|F$ and let $f:U\to W$ be the finite morphism of varieties over $F$ satisfying $(\dagger)$.
-Henselianity of the extension $(F(c)/F(f(c)),\val)$ follows from condition (b) and quantifier elimination in ACVF. \end{proof}
+The fact that the valuation on $(F(f(c)),\val)$ extends uniquely to $F(c)$ follows from condition (b) and quantifier elimination in ACVF. \end{proof}

 We now turn to Abelian schemes over $\cO_K$; our aim is to show that if $\cA$ is an Abelian scheme over $\cO_K$ then $\cA(\cO)=\cA$ is a connected generically stable group and that its generic type satisfies $(\dagger)$ of Corollary \ref{C: dagger implies defectlesshenselian}.